 Recent steps taken by Congress and the Israeli government show an approach to combatting BDS that is dangerous and wrong-headed.
 Violating core democratic values of freedom of speech and political disagreement heavy-handedly silences the critics of Israel rather than openly reckoning with their arguments.
 By turning BDS supporters into victims, they only elevate the movement’s profile — and alienate many of those who love Israel but oppose the occupation.

 Israel’s entry ban was opposed by major American Jewish groups, including the Anti-Defamation League (ADL) and American Jewish Committee (AJC).
 J Street noted at the time that, “As a liberal democracy, Israel should be able to tolerate non-violent political protest and dissent, no matter how much it disagrees with the ideology or goals of BDS supporters.”

 The US must avoid making a similar mistake.
 BDS can be successfully confronted by advocating for a lasting peace between Israelis and Palestinians — not by leading prosecutions against those exercising their constitutional rights.
 Passing a bill that fails to distinguish between Israel and the occupied territory would undermine the two-state solution.
 It would shore up the settlement movement’s argument that there is no difference between Tel Aviv and Beit El, and that Israel can never give up the land needed to create a Palestinian state.

 It’s not too late for those championing these types of measures to recognize that they need to pursue a different path.
-In the pro-Israel, pro-peace movement, we need to do everything we can to show that there is a different way — a more strategic way — to safeguard Israel and secure its future.
+In the pro-Israel, pro-peace, pro-democracy movement, we need to do everything we can to show that there is a different way — a more strategic way — to safeguard Israel and secure its future.